Ojasvinisoni/GADGETHUB/README.md

 # GADGETHUB
-GADGETHUB- We Specialzed in Electronics
+GADGETHUB- We Specialized in Electronics